 A direct quote from the AQA examiners’ comments is “…centres should be encouraged to spend more time with their students developing their understanding of what each ratio actually measures, as well as analysing the significance of their importance”.
 (This is what I focus upon !)

-– specific expertise : includes operations management , and balanced scorecard
+My own specific expertise : includes operations management , Total Quality, and balanced scorecard

-Another quote from examiners: “Better students scored well for application for linking data from the appendices, i.e. linking higher than average number of kaizen quality groups with lower than average defects” ( I have significant real life experience of quality groups and defect management)
+A quote from examiners illustrates the importance of knowing about Quality: “Better students scored well for application for linking data from the appendices, i.e. linking higher than average number of kaizen quality groups with lower than average defects” ( I have significant real life experience of quality groups and defect management)

-– what the examiners want: the above experience is very useful, but of course has to be applied in an academic context.
-I have an M.B.A. and have also become very familair with the Business Studies Yr GCSE and A Level syallabae, such that I can offer guidance not just on the formula ratios and specifc content above, but also revision tips on how to summarise long chapters into one page mind – maps, and a summary of what the examiners want in term of issues identification, application to case studies, linking financial ratios to each other and to outcomes, analysis and evaluation.
+The above experience and material is very useful, but of course has to be applied in an academic context.
+I have an M.B.A. and have also become very familiar with the Business Studies Yr GCSE and A Level syallabae, such that I can offer guidance not just on the formula ratios and specific content above, but also revision tips on how to summarise long chapters into one page mind – maps, and a summary of what the examiners want in term of issues identification, application to case studies, linking financial ratios to each other and to outcomes, analysis and evaluation.
 This is especially important for the 10-20 mark assess or evaluate questions where carefully constructed answers gain extra marks.
-I can also recommend sources for pre-reading such as web-sites and the Economist (of which I and my wife are long time readers).
+I can also recommend sources for pre-reading such as BBC web-sites and the Economist (of which I and my wife are long time readers).

-So the lesson plan is typically a series rof focused lessons covering :
+Lesson plan in summary is typically a series of focused lessons covering :

 – financial, operating, investment marketing ratios, how to understand, use them in questions